Kurbo

 Kurbo is a digital therapeutics program focused on sustainable healthy eating for children and teenagers.
 The program tracks and manages nutrition, exercise and weight of adolescents.
 It operates through a mobile application and a website, providing health coaching from weight loss and behavior change professionals to tackle childhood obesity.

-Kurbo was acquired by WW International (formerly Weight Watchers) in August 2019 and continues to operate as a subsidiary of WW.
+Kurbo was acquired by WW International (formerly Weight Watchers) in August 2019 and the Kurbo app was launched by Weight Watchers (WW International) in December 2020.

 History

-Kurbo was founded in July 2013 in Palo Alto, California by Joanna Strober, Mark Vershel and Thea Runyan.
-Strober had a teenage son who struggled with his weight.
-Unable to find a suitable weight loss program for children and teenagers, she collaborated with Runyan, who was a coach at the Pediatric Weight Control Program at Stanford Children’s Hospital, and Vershel to build a health and weight management program for adolescents.
-The program is based on research on pediatric weight control and is licensed from Stanford University Lucile Packard Children’s Hospital pediatric obesity program.
+Kurbo Health was founded in July 2013 in Palo Alto, California by Joanna Strober, Mark Vershel and Thea Runyan.
+The program is based on research on pediatric weight control and is licensed from Stanford University Lucile Packard Children's Hospital pediatric obesity program.
 It is known for its traffic light food classification system and portion sizing design.
+The app was first launched at TechCrunch Disrupt NY 2014.

+Kurbo was acquired by Weight Watchers in 2018 for a reported $3 million.
+The company spent time further developing the app before rebranding and releasing Kurbo by WW in December 2020.